greggman/HappyFunTimes/docs/unity/character-selection.md

         private NetPlayer m_netPlayer;
     }

-Put it on an empty GameObject. make it a prefab.
+Put it on an empty GameObject.
+Make it a prefab.
 Make the happyfuntimes `PlayerSpawner` spawn it.

 This script has an array of GameObjects.
-Put the prefabs you want spawned for each character in the slots shown in Unity
+Put the prefabs you want spawned for each type of character in the slots shown in Unity

 <img src="images/characterselectsettings.png" width="50%" height="50%" />